HongHuangNeu/MusicXML/README.md

 MusicXML

-The source code for project 3 of Web Data Management To run the project, you have to do the following steps:
+The source code for project 3 of Web Data Management

+The source code require Windows platform(to run the commands).
+To run the project, you have to do the following steps:

 1 Install php: download a php package from the internet and extract it to drive C:.
 Rename the folder to "php".